 Luigi's Mansion: Dark Moon has put King Boo here.
-While initially a Well-Intentioned Extremist out to avenge his fellow Boos, his defeat and imprisonment at the end of the first game turned him into a sociopath willing to do anything in order to take down Luigi and Gadd, to the point of kidnapping Mario in an And I Must Scream situation, planning to do the same to everyone Luigi and Gadd care about, and if that doesn't work, destroy the fabric of the universe by unleashing a massive army of ghosts, causing either a Class X-4 or Z apocalypse.
+While initially a Well-Intentioned Extremist out to avenge his fellow Boos, his defeat and imprisonment at the end of the first game turned him into a sociopath willing to do anything in order to take down Luigi and Gadd, to the point of kidnapping Mario and trapping him in a painting, planning to do the same to everyone Luigi and Gadd care about, and if that doesn't work, destroy the fabric of the universe by unleashing a massive army of ghosts, causing either a Class X-4 or Z apocalypse.

 Every game in the Ace Attorney series has one of these near the end.

-Apollo Justice: Like the above example, Kristoph Gavin is the villain of both the game's first and last case.
-And like the above, his murder in the first is nothing compared to what he did to Phoenix and the Misham family.
+Apollo Justice: Kristoph Gavin is the villain of both the game's first and last case.
+And his murder in the first is nothing compared to what he did to Phoenix and the Misham family.
 For a game whose other two killers are a none-too-smart Bitch in Sheep's Clothing and a goofy-haired rocker, Kristoph's ruthlessness and intelligence is all the more threatening.

 Investigations: Super-serious and super-dangerous international criminal syndicate leader Quercus Alba who is responsible for just about all of the game's events.